-The company should have an environmental license permit and should obey all applicable laws (see 'Applicable laws and regulations') if they want to do business in Indonesia.
+The company should have an environmental license permit and should obey all applicable laws cited under 3.1.1 if they want to legally do business in Indonesia.
 Conducting an Environmental Impact Assessment is a condition of issuing an Environmental License.
-Act No. 32 Year 2009 Clause 109 says that every person who conducts business and without an Environmental License will get a jail sentence of between one year and three years, and a fine between 1 billion rupiahs and 3 billion rupiahs.
+Act No. 32 Year 2009 Clause 109 says that every person who conducts business without an Environmental License will get a jail sentence of between one year and three years, and a fine between 1 billion rupiahs and 3 billion rupiahs.

-First launched in June 1995, the Indonesian term for PROPER stands for "Program" Penilaian Peringkat Kinerja Perusahaan dalam Pengelolaan Lingkungan."
+First launched in June 1995, the Indonesian term for PROPER stands for "Program Penilaian" Peringkat Kinerja Perusahaan dalam Pengelolaan Lingkungan."
 PROPER is an information disclosure system which grades factories against the regulatory standards, based on five colours - gold, green, blue, red and black (in descending order).
-Companies which are selected for participation are normally public listed companies, companies with operations that have significant impact on the environment, or exportoriented companies.
+Companies which are selected for participation are normally public listed companies, companies with operations that have significant impact on the environment, or export-oriented companies.